Blintzkrieg/Courses/README.md

 <h4>Computational linguistics</h4>
     This is a introductory course in computational linguistics at an advanced level.
-    Software: Perl, Python, and SWI-Prolog (freely available) in the computer laboratory classes.
     Students implement finite state automata, transducers, parsers and translation programs based on grammar rules in a series of computer laboratory exercises.
+Software: Software: Perl, Python, Bash, SWI-Prolog, Ubuntu(Linux), Virtual Machine.
 In the case of numerical calculations, we make use of Microsoft Excel for worked examples and homework questions.

 <h4>Speech Technology</h4>
     Topics include speech synthesis, automatic speech recognition, acoustics, waveforms, spectrograms, and other speech technologies.
 This course gives students background for a career in the speech technology industry.
 Software: python, jupyter notebooks, Praat.